baezortega/mutree/README.md

 * A text table with all the single-nucleotide substitutions found in the alignments, indicating whether they are nonsynonymous and recurrent.

 muttree has been tested on an Ubuntu 14.04.4 system, and it should behave well in any Linux distribution.
-It has not been tested on Mac or Windows systems, but it might work with an appropriate Bash shell.
+It should also work well on Mac OS X.

 ---